Veo 3.1 vs Sora 2: Which AI Video Model Is Better for Ecom Ads?

 Sora 2 is improving faster than Veo on lip sync.
 If OpenAI ships a "Sora 2.5" with Veo quality on lip sync at the current price point, the calculus flips because Sora's visual edge would no longer come with the lip-sync penalty.
 We are watching for this in Q3 2026.

-Veo 3.1 Quality at $0.40/s is closer in cost to Sora and noticeably better than Veo Fast on visual fidelity.
+Veo 3.1 Quality sits closer to Sora on cost and is noticeably better than Veo Fast on visual fidelity.
 If your budget tolerates it for hero ads (not for hook-testing volume), Veo Quality narrows Sora's lead on the visual side significantly.

 Our default recommendation